 We offer this vaccination daily in our pharmacy as well.
 Shingles is caused by “Varicella Zoster” or most often referred to as “Chicken Pox”.
 An individual who has had chicken pox or has had the chicken pox vaccine is highly susceptible to shingles.
 The Center for Disease Control (CDC) recommends the shingles vaccine to anyone who is over the age of 60.
+The newest shingles vaccination is available at our pharmacies to ages 50 and older.
 It is also good to realize that most insurance companies will cover this vaccination.
-Find out if you should have your shingles vaccine today.
-Our pharmacists are available to answer any questions you may have in regards to the shingles vaccination.
+Our pharmacists are available to answer any questions you may have in regards to the shingles shot.

 If you have any questions about our immunization clinic, please don’t hesitate to contact us.

 Who is eligible for the influenza (flu) vaccine?

 Anyone is eligible to receive the vaccine.
 However, we will not administer vaccine to any individuals who have an allergy to eggs, mercury or a history of Guillain-Barre.

 What does it cost to receive a flu shot?

 In many cases, it is a preventative benefit and covered by your insurance.
 We provide direct insurance billing.
 If the flu vaccine is not a covered benefit, we have many flexible payment options.
 Prices are charged by each vaccine administered and are tiered by number of participants.
 There is no additional charge for our on-site nurse and coordinators’ time and expenses.
 Please contact the pharmacy for more information.